 Find a Plan That Works for You

 Part of your recovery should also include developing an aftercare plan that will provide you with adequate support once you leave rehab.
 This journey is different for everyone.
 Some people thrive on the advice and insights they receive through individual therapy, while others enjoy attending 12-step meetings.
-Or, you may find extended care beneficial to help provide structure to your life.
 No matter what you face in recovery, you can find a solution that works for you in your first year of sobriety and beyond.